victorjulyin/DE-101/Module3/Practice/README.md

 I rent it for a long time and rent it out for a short time.
 It is easy

 To-do list:
-1) find out, what is the best district to rent an apartment.
+1) find the best district to rent an apartment.
 2) compare districts by:
 * the amount of apartments
 * average rental price